 “I give and bequeath to CureSearch, a nonprofit corporation, having its principal offices at PO Box 45781, Baltimore, MD 21297-5781, the sum of $________, for its general purposes.”

 A Residuary Bequest permits you to leave a percentage of the remainder of your estate to CureSearch after all of your specific bequests have been honored.
 To include a residuary bequest to CureSearch, we recommend that you use the following language:

 “I give and bequeath to CureSearch, a nonprofit corporation, having its principal offices at PO Box 45781, Baltimore, MD 21297-5781, ____% of the residue of my estate, for its general purposes.”

 A Contingent Bequest permits you to direct that a bequest be made to CureSearch should your named beneficiaries not survive you.
 To include a contingent bequest to CureSearch, we recommend that you use the following language:

 “If the above-named beneficiary (beneficiaries) should predecease me, then I bequeath to CureSearch, a nonprofit corporation, having its principal offices at PO Box 45781, Baltimore, MD 21297-5781, such property of my estate as had been intended for such person(s).”

-For additional information on how to include CureSearch in your will or to discuss additional planned giving opportunities, please call Melisse Skelton at (240) 235-2222 or email@example.com.
+For additional information on how to include CureSearch in your will or to discuss additional planned giving opportunities, please contact Libby Fennell at (240) 235-2222 or email@example.com.

-If you have already made a bequest to CureSearch through your estate plan, please let us know.
-We would like to thank you and recognize your valuable support.
+If you have already made a bequest to CureSearch through your estate plan, please let us know so that we can recognize your valuable support.